shadowed1/ChromeOS_PowerControl/README.md

 - When idle, SleepControl uses dbus to send an empty input every 4m until interrupted/sleeping with the configurable timer.
 - By using epoch timestamps, SleepControl is able to verify when its simulated inputs are to be ignored.
 - Allows user to customize when display can dim, turn off, and delays sleep.
 - Requires sleep to be enabled in settings -> power since SleepControl will not send a sleep command to OS; only delay it.

 <br>

-__Bonus:__

 <br>

 *Changelog:*